antoniogarmendia/EMFStencil/index.md

 [This video shows how to import and use the generated CRALA environment](https://youtu.be/rFLJQfhcVyA)

+Note: EMF-Stencil must be installed in order to test these generated graphical editors.

 ### __EMF-Stencil and EMF-Splitter__

 The tool integrates [EMF-Splitter](https://antoniogarmendia.github.io/EMFSplitterSite/), which allows defining fragmentation